synamedia-senza/zoom/README.md

 # Zoom

-Zoom between two videos, one playing full screen and the other in a corner
+Zoom between two videos, one playing full screen and the other in a corner.

+Use up/down buttons to switch videos.

 ## Build